Cardinal (Catholic Church): Cardinal bishops

 The Dean of the College of Cardinals, the highest ranking cardinal, was formerly the longest serving cardinal bishop, but since 1965 is elected by the Latin Church cardinal bishops from among their number, subject to papal approval.
 Likewise the Vice-Dean, formerly the second longest serving, is also elected.
 Seniority of the remaining Latin Church cardinal bishops is still by date of appointment to the rank.
-For a period ending in the mid-20th century, long-serving cardinal priests were entitled to fill vacancies that arose among the cardinal bishops, just as cardinal deacons of ten years' standing are still entitled to become cardinal priests.
+The current Dean is Giovanni Battista Re and the Vice-Dean is Leonardo Sandri.

 Cardinal priests

 Cardinal priests (cardinales presbyteri) are the most numerous of the three orders of cardinals in the Catholic Church, ranking above the cardinal deacons and below the cardinal bishops.
 Those who are named cardinal priests today are generally also bishops of important dioceses throughout the world, though some hold Curial positions.